mtlynch/mtlynch.io/content/posts/code-review-love/index.md

 Improving code review technique helps your reviewer, your team, and, most importantly: you.

-### Learn faster

-If you prepare your changelist properly, it directs your reviewer's attention to areas that support your growth rather than boring issues like style violations.
+* **Learn faster**: If you prepare your changelist properly, it directs your reviewer's attention to areas that support your growth rather than boring issues like style violations.
 Additionally, your reviewer provides better feedback when you demonstrate an appreciation for constructive criticism.

-### Make others better

-The way you participate in code reviews sets an example for your colleagues.
+* **Make others better**: The way you participate in code reviews sets an example for your colleagues.
 Effective author practices rub off on your teammates, which makes your job easier when they send code to you.

-### Minimize team conflicts

-Code reviews are a common source of friction.
+* **Minimize team conflicts**: Code reviews are a common source of friction.
 Approaching them deliberately and conscientiously minimizes arguments.

 ## The golden rule: value your reviewer's time

 This advice sounds obvious, but I often see authors treat reviewers like their personal quality assurance technicians.
-These authors ignore opportunities to catch careless errors, and they make minimal effort to organize their changelist for reviewability.
+These authors make zero effort to catch their own errors or to organize their changelist for reviewability.

 Your teammate arrives at work each day with a finite supply of focus.
 If they allocate some of it to reviewing your code, that's time they can't spend on their own work.
 It's only fair that you maximize the value of their time.